To support Dudefluencer directly and get great products in return–check out our store.

 There’s a lot of stuff happening with beards here so why not add one more option to add into your beard care repertoire.
 That’s why I wanted to highlight Dapper Guru’s beard butter.
 You might be asking, what’s the difference between beard butter, and beard oil.
 The oil is meant to condition your face, while the butter is primarily designed to condition your beard.

 Beard Baron Beard Wash

 And for those beard enthusiasts out there, beard oil isn’t the only thing you’ll need to keep your beard looking fresh and clean.
 That’s right, you should pick up a bottle of Beard Baron’s Premium Beard Wash.
+Another brand that I love, The Beard Baron always has the best variety of scents.
 Available in a couple of styles, the Solstice smells like a blend of vanilla and peppermint.
 Plus, it just feels excellent rubbing through your beard.

 Beau Brummel Charcoal Face Mask

 Beau Brummel’s Charcoal Face Mask ranks number one for me in my quest for the best men’s face mask.
 It’s easy to put on, doesn’t sting or tingle while wearing it, and your face comes out looking like a freaking movie star once it’s over.
 I’ve tried other face masks before, and none have provided me with the quality of Beau Brummel.

 For a more in-depth review of Beau Brummel’s Charcoal Face Mask, you can check out our review here.

 A few other notes.